-Monument Valley is a visually striking game that presents players with mind bending puzzles.
+Monument Valley is a visually striking game that presents players with mind-bending puzzles.
 Combining intuitive gameplay with challenging levels, this game is easy to learn but hard to master.

 Featuring level designs inspired by famous abstract artists, this game is sure to keep you interested.
 It is perfect for tweens as it is simple enough to get into but difficult enough to keep you invested.

-This game has become increasingly popular and has even crossed over into more mainstream content, being referenced in several television shows.
+This game has become increasingly popular and even crossed over into more mainstream content, referenced in several television shows.
 This is often cited as a game for non-gamers, making it perfect for gamers of all skill levels.

-Disney Jigsaw Puzzles (iOS & Android)
+Jigsaw Puzzle – Daily Puzzles (iOS & Android)

-Doing puzzles is a great way to pass the time, but they take up a lot of space and it is super easy to lose pieces.
+|Doing puzzles is a great way to pass the time, but they take up a lot of space, and it is super easy to lose pieces.
 With Disney Jigsaw Puzzles, however, you never have to worry about finishing a fantastic puzzle.